-- A. CONTRACTOR shall comply with COUNTY, State, or Federal Fiscal or Quality Assurance Audits and repayment requirements based on audit findings. - B. CONTRACTOR and COUNTY shall each be responsible for any audit exceptions or disallowances on their part. - C. COUNTY shall not withhold payment from CONTRACTOR for exceptions or disallowances for which COUNTY is financially responsible, consistent with Welfare and Institutions Code 5778 (b)(4). - III.
-The compensation payable to CONTRACTOR as defined in the Definition of Services, Exhibit A-1, shall not exceed Three Million Eight Hundred Fifty Thousand Dollars (\$3,850,000) for the term of this Agreement.
+- A. CONTRACTOR shall comply with COUNTY, State, or Federal Fiscal or Quality Assurance Audits and repayment requirements based on audit findings. - B. CONTRACTOR and COUNTY shall each be responsible for any audit exceptions or disallowances on their part. - C. COUNTY shall not withhold payment from CONTRACTOR for exceptions or disallowances for which COUNTY is financially responsible, consistent with Welfare and Institutions Code section 5778 (b)(4). - XXVI.
+The compensation payable to CONTRACTOR for Specialty Mental Health Services (which services are addressed in the Definition of Services located at Exhibit A-1) shall not exceed Eight Million One Hundred Thousand Dollars (\$8,100,000) for the term of this Agreement.

-[END OF EXHIBIT B-1]
+[END OF EXHIBIT B-1 - Specialty Mental Health Services]